 Oolong Tea for Better Health?

-Drinking oolong tea has not been proven to prevent or treat any health condition.
+Drinking oolong tea has not been proven to treat any health condition.
 Although consumption of oolong tea may offer certain health benefits, it's important to consult your primary care provider to determine which dose might be appropriate for you.
 In some individuals, high doses of caffeine may lead to a number of adverse effects (such as anxiety, increased heart rate and blood pressure, and the worsening of ulcer symptoms).

 Han LK, Takaku T, Li J, Kimura Y, Okuda H. "Anti-obesity action of oolong tea."
 Int J Obes Relat Metab Disord.
 1999 23(1):98-105.

 He RR, Chen L, Lin BH, Matsui Y, Yao XS, Kurihara H. "Beneficial effects of oolong tea consumption on diet-induced overweight and obese subjects."
 Chin J Integr Med.
 2009 15(1):34-41.